 - This heavenly spice is packed with health benefits and adds warmth and delicious flavor to both sweet and savory recipes.

 - It’s a sweet, aromatic spice that comes from the inner bark of the Ceylon cinnamon tree.
 Among other things, it’s a natural anticoagulant (blood thinner) that can increase blood circulation and boosts metabolic activity.

 You know how you often hear that red wine and chocolate are healthy in moderation?
 Well I’ve been hearing more and more recently that a little bit of cinnamon everyday is super healthy — so what do I do?

 Yep, I make a cinnamon ice cream recipe. 😉

-I add cinnamon to everything from rich soups and stews, to sweet cookies and pies — and today, to ice cream!
-Straight up Cinnamon Ice Cream recipe, that is.
+I add cinnamon to everything from rich soups and stews, to sweet cookies and pies — and today, to ice cream.
+In a straight up Cinnamon Ice Cream recipe.

 Now you know, typically I’m all about chunks in my ice cream, but when I was thinking about creating this recipe, I couldn’t imagine it to be anything but super smooth and creamy, with each bite uninterrupted by chunks.